Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Integrated three-level storage assignment

 Since the three storage assignment decisions described above are highly interdependent, we aim at considering them simultaneously in an integrated problem.
 Among these three decisions, only the first and the third one are associated with an objective function, namely maximising the sum of the importance scores of the SKUs selected for the picking loop and maximising the picking efficiency of the shelf allocation.
-In the integrated problem, we combine these two objectives in form of a linear combination by introducing a weight $\alpha$ to be multiplied with the second part of the objective.
+In the integrated problem, we combine these two objectives in form of a convex combination by introducing weights $\alpha$ to be multiplied with the first part and $1-\alpha$ to be multiplied with the second part of the objective function.

 Next, we propose a MILP formulation for the integrated problem.
-The main decision variables in this formulation are the binary variables $x_{v,r}$. $x_{v,r}$ takes the value 1 if SKU $v$ is assigned to shelf $r$ and 0 otherwise.
+The main decision variables in this formulation are the binary variables $x_{v,r}$ taking value 1 if SKU $v$ is assigned to shelf $r$ and 0 otherwise.
 The values of these variables determine the values of the second set of variables considered in the model, namely the variables $z_k$ denoting the workload in terms of total number of picks assigned to station $k$.
 Furthermore, we introduce the integer variable $y_o$ representing the last station (that is, the station with the highest index $k$) to which a SKU with precedence rank $o$ is assigned.
-Given these variables and the parameters introduced above, we are now ready to present the MILP formulation of the integrated problem:
+Given these variables and the parameters introduced above, we are now ready to present the MILP formulation of the integrated problem:\footnote{For a table containing all notation of the model see Table~\ref{MILP_basic} in the Appendix.}

 The objective function consists of a weighted combination of the two parts mentioned above: Part I corresponds to the maximisation of the total importance score, while part II represents the maximisation of the average efficiency per pick.
-By adjusting the parameter $\alpha$, the relative importance of the two objectives can be adjusted by the decision maker.
+To bound both parts of the objective function and, therefore, also the total objective value in the interval [0,1], we normalise the objective function by dividing through $\gamma_1$ and $\gamma_2$, respectively.
+The parameter $\gamma_1$ corresponds to the objective value when optimising the total importance score (part I of the objective function) individually, $\gamma_2$ to the situation where the picking efficiency is optimised only.
+By adjusting the parameter $\alpha$, the relative importance of the two objectives can then be adjusted by the decision maker.